bcbio/bcbio-nextgen/docs/contents/configuration.rst

       use_filtered: false

 This example selects variants present in 2 out of the 4 callers and does not use filtered calls (the default behavior).
+Because of the difficulties of producing a unified FORMAT/genotype field across callers, the ensemble outputs contains a mix of outputs from the different callers.
+It picks a representative sample in the order of specified caller, so in the example above would have a MuTect2 call if present, otherwise a VarScan call if present, otherwise a FreeBayes call.
-`bcbio.variation.recall`_ implements this approach, which handles speed and file sorting limitations in the `bcbio.variation`_ approach.
+This may require custom normalization scripts during post-processing when using these calls. `bcbio.variation.recall`_ implements this approach, which handles speed and file sorting limitations in the `bcbio.variation`_ approach.

 This older approach uses the `bcbio.variation`_ toolkit to perform the consolidation.
 An example configuration in the